-This tier is where technical sergeants and staff sergeants transition from workers and journeymen to craftsman and supervisory positions as they develop military leadership skills and attend Professional Military Education (PME).
+This tier is where staff sergeants and technical sergeants transition from workers and journeymen to craftsman and supervisory positions as they develop military leadership skills and attend Professional Military Education (PME).

-This tier consists of airman basic, airman, airman first class, and senior airman.
+This tier consists of senior airmen, airmen first class, airmen, and basic airmen.
 It is the initial tier of the three-tier enlisted force structure.
-As a member progresses from airman basic to senior airman, he or she acquires the discipline, skills and PME necessary to become eligible for NCO status.
+A member progressing from airman basic to senior airman acquires the discipline, skills, and education necessary to become eligible for NCO status.

 Air Force Enlisted Ranks and Responsibilities

 The rank of chief master sergeant (CMSgt) is the highest Air Force enlisted rank, with the exception of the Chief Master Sergeant of the Air Force.
 CMSgts are superintendents and managers, and they provide senior enlisted leadership.
 They are assigned chief enlisted manager (CEM) codes upon selection to CMSgt and may fill any managerial-level position and perform all duties not prohibited by law or directive.
 CMSgts are advisors and enlisted force managers.